Chaklader/mnist-digit-classifier/NOTE.md

 to better fit the training data.

-## I. Introduction

 Backpropagation is a fundamental algorithm for training multilayer neural networks.
-It extends the concept of gradient descent to hidden layers, allowing the network to learn complex patterns.

-## II.
-The Concept of Backpropagation

-In a multilayer network, we need to calculate the error for hidden layer units to update their weights.
+It extends the concept of gradient descent to hidden layers, allowing the network to learn complex patterns.In a multilayer network, we need to calculate the error for hidden layer units to update their weights.
 Backpropagation solves this by propagating the error backwards through the network.

 The error in a hidden unit is proportional to the sum of the errors in the output units to which it is connected, weighted by the strength of those connections.
 This aligns with the intuition that units more strongly connected to the output contribute more to the final error.

-## III.
-Mathematical Formulation
+## Mathematical Formulation

 For a hidden unit j, the error term δⱼʰ is calculated as: